hewlock/tag/README.md

   --help     Show this message and exit.

 Commands:
   add     Add tags to files.
+  remove  Remove tags from files.
 ```

 ## Add